 In planning and performing our audit of the financial statements, we considered the City of Fruitland Park, Florida's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of City of Fruitland Park's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the City's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the City's internal control over financial reporting.

 Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-However, as described in Appendix A and Appendix B to the Management Letter, we identified certain deficiencies in internal control that we consider to be material weaknesses and significant deficiencies.
+However, as described in Appendix A, we identified certain deficiencies in internal control that we consider to be significant deficiencies.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
-We consider the deficiency described in Appendix A to be a material weakness.

-A significant deficiency is a deficiency, or combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in Appendix B to be significant deficiencies.
+A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
+We consider the deficiencies described in Appendix A to be significant deficiencies.